CI-NYC/ny_precinct/README.md

   suggest that this has had a lasting impact in reducing shootings when comparing to similar precincts
-- There is little evidence that these treatments lowered crime compared to similar precincts, and in fact, there may be evidnece to suggest that crime has increased in these 3 precincts compared to other areas
+- There is little evidence that these treatments lowered crime compared to similar precincts, and in fact, there may be evidence to suggest that crime has increased in these 3 precincts compared to other areas